blixt/fred.ag/README.md

 ## Information

 A very simple site informing the user whether today is Friday (fredag in Swedish.)

+## Setting it up

+If you want to get this running on your server, run the `init.sh` script and follow the instructions.
+Then fill in the blanks in `settings.php` (optional).

+Requires Apache and PHP to run.

 ## MIT license